codota/tabnine-nvim/README.md

 })
 ```

-If you need to use Tabnine on Windows and UNIX you can change the config as follows
+If you need to use Tabnine on Windows and Unix you can change the config as follows
 ```lua
 -- Get platform dependant build script local function tabnine_build_path()